gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please refer to the [User Guide chapter](userguide/cpp.html) for more details.

-### C++ plugin supports Cygwin
+### C++ plugins supports Cygwin (i)

-TODO
+The C++ plugins now handle using g++ from Cygwin.

-### Improved incremental build for C++
+### Improved incremental build for C++ (i)

+The incremental build support offered by the C++ plugins has been improved in this release, making incremental build very accurate:

-TODO - handles changes to compiler and linker args.
+- Detects changes to compiler and linker settings, in addition to changes in source and header files.
-TODO - does not recompile when linker args change.
+- No longer recompiles source files when linker settings change.
-TODO - does not recompile when dependency changes, only when library header file changes.
+- Detects changes to dependencies of a binary and recompiles or relinks as appropriate.
+- Detects changes to the toolchain used to build a binary and recompiles and relinks.
-TODO - removes stale object and debug files.
+- Removes stale object files when source files are removed or renamed.
+- Removes stale output files when compiler and linker settings change.
+For example, removes stale debug files when debug is disabled.

-### Specify default JVM arguments for the Application plugin
+### Specify default JVM arguments for the Application plugin (i)

 TODO